CrimsonTLU/EstGEC-Punct_Synthesis/README.md

 ## Output structure:
 Parallel corpora consists of matching files with suffixes **.correct** and **.incorrect** accordingly.
 There are both joint sets and subsets:

-* Joint - all the sentences
+* All - all the sentences
 * Train - 8/10 of the sentences
 * Valid - 1/10 of the sentences
 * Test - 1/10 of the sentences

+Correct and incorrect sentences are matched via line number of file pairs, i.e correct sentence at line 6 in file train.correct matches the incorrect sentence at line 6 in file train.incorrect